borisBelloc/Poc/README.md

-POC :thought_balloon:
+:thought_balloon: Proofs of Concept.
+(PoC) :coffee:
 =======
-_2019_04_10 : Imported from gitlab, in progress of cleaning it_
+_2019_04_10 : Project imported from my gitlab account, in progress of cleaning it_

 <br/>